ryanwclark/docker-airflow/README.md

 ## About

-Dockerfile to build an [airflow](https://airflow.apache.org/) linux container image.
+Dockerfile to build an [airflow](https://airflow.apache.org/) container image.

 * Currently tracking 2.1.0